HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Q: How many bots are there to choose from?
 How many can I have with me at a time?
 A: There are 26 different bots at the time of this writing.
 You can also build your own.
    You can have up to 4 with you at a time, however I would recommend you have less.
 Using a full squad of 4 bots is nearly unstoppable, especially if they're using Capital Ships.
-   Each bot wingman is picked seperately as well, so you can have a mix of whatever you want.
+   Each bot wingman is picked separately as well, so you can have a mix of whatever you want.
 The formation will adjust itself automatically to fit Capital Ships, too.

 Q: How come I see random bots flying around, even when I don't have the AI Companion on?
 A: When you haven't selected a bot using the AI Companion, it will fly around on its own and have its own reputation towards both players and factions.